nic-dgl103-f24-cvs2/project-stefarias/.github/README.md

  - Paragraph: Short description about the company’s mission and vision

- - Navigation: Home, About, Services, Portfolio, Contact
+ - Navigation: Home, Our Team and Contact

- - Copyright Notice: “© [Year] [Company Name].
+ - Copyright Notice: “© [Year] Nicole Cahoon.
 All rights reserved.”

-### About Us Page
+### Contact Page

 #### Header